q-viper/q-viper.github.io/_posts/2022-10-09-basics-of-multithreding-in-python.md

 ## Using Joblib
+ Another option to do multi-threading in Python is using Joblib.
 [Joblib](https://joblib.readthedocs.io/en/latest/) is a Python library that provides an easy way to perform parallelization.
 We need to install joblib before using it.
 We can do so by `pip install joblib`.